Di Lucas, landscape architect

 The Lucas Associates team has twice been awarded New Zealand’s premier landscape planning award, the NZILA Charlie Challenger Award, the only recipient of this award in the decade to 2005.
 Di received a NZILA landscape planning 2008 Gold Award for evidence to the Environment Court.

 Di Lucas is a qualified Resource Management Act decision maker.

-Landscape assessment, reporting and preparation of evidence, including to council and Environment Court hearings, regarding landscape, natural and amenity values of rural and urban areas, and sites, working variously for individuals, landowners, community groups, iwi, councils and government departments.
+Landscape assessment, reporting and preparation of evidence, including to council and Environment Court hearings, regarding landscape, natural and amenity values of rural and urban areas, terrestrial and marine environments, and sites, working variously for individuals, landowners, community groups, iwi, councils and government departments.